ananqrareya/Role-Based-Content-Management-System-CMS-/role_based_cmc/readme.md

 # Role-Based Content Management System (CMS)

-This project provides an API for managing content with role-based access control using **FastAPI**.
-It covers functionalities like user management, role and permission handling, article creation and publishing, category and tag management, and article comments.
+This project provides an API for managing content with role-based access control using FastAPI and SQLAlchemy.
+It supports features like user management, role and permission handling, article creation and publishing, category and tag management, and commenting.
+The system includes Alembic for database migrations and an automatic database creation feature.

 ---